ImmanuelMichaels/25HEALTHCARE/README.md

 2. The build files will be generated in the `build` directory.
 3. Deploy the generated build files to a web server or a hosting service of your choice.

-## 13. Conclusion
+## 14. Conclusion
-The CareFinder App is a comprehensive solution for finding hospitals, managing hospital data, exporting data, and sharing it with others.
-The detailed documentation provided here gives you an overview of the project structure, dependencies, Firebase setup, authentication, hospital data management, export and sharing features, testing, and deployment.
+The CareFinder App is a comprehensive solution for finding hospitals, pharmacies, managing hospital and pharmacy data, exporting data, and sharing it with others.
+The detailed documentation provided here gives you an overview of the project structure, dependencies, Firebase setup, authentication, hospital and pharmacy data management, export and sharing features, testing, and deployment.